Presenting at Paideia

 An abstract is a concise paragraph describing your topic, main ideas, and results or conclusions.

 All potential presenters must submit an application for the Paideia conference, including a 250 word abstract.
-Your abstract will be reviewed by the Undergraduate and Graduate Research Committee (UGRC) before acceptance.
+Your abstract will be reviewed by your Faculty Sponsor and the Undergraduate and Graduate Research Committee (UGRC) before acceptance.

 To see some examples of abstracts, visit the Purdue OWL Site.